ParadigmZero/firefox-bookmark-tag-transform/README.md

-A command-line application JavaScript Node application to convert a Firefox HTML file (these can be exported), so that the 'TAGS' are removed from the anchor HTML tags, then places within the anchor link text instead (i.e. in the bookmark title).
+A command-line application/library JavaScript Node application to convert a Firefox HTML file (these can be exported), so that the 'TAGS' are removed from the anchor HTML tags, then places within the anchor link text instead (i.e. in the bookmark title).
 This conversion will output to: `TRANSFORMED_<your file>` in the same directory as your input file

 For example, instances such as: